 Sour Patch Kids candy is a favorite among candy connoisseurs, whether you go for the family size or snack packs.
 The sour then sweet flavor sets it apart from similar gummy candies like starburst and Swedish fish.
 This flavor on your taste buds is fun and the chewy candy texture makes it the best candy for snacking during a movie or chowing down on Easter or Halloween.
 First introduced in Canada, the sour and sweet treat became a hit in America in the 1980s.

-Here are 10 fun facts about Sour Patch Kids.
+Here are 10 fun facts about Sour Patch Kids candy.

 1. Sour Patch Kids were originally Mars Men.